Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: The Functional Decomposition (FD) approach

 \section{The Functional Decomposition (FD) approach}

 The current implementation of the FD approach elaborates on the method introduced by \textcite{Beck:kim2005complementary}, in a similar fashion as the one presented in \textcite{zhang_multi-model_2018}.
 However, no transition zones are used here and thus the BCs are applied in a direct way at the outer perimeter of the internal domain.
-As we wish to retain the domain reduction gain described in \cref{sec:domainCoupling}, and keep a one-way coupling scheme in a first step, results are not expected to be in perfect agreement with the RANS method applied in an independent manner.
+We wish to retain the domain reduction gain described in \cref{sec:domainCoupling}.
+Along with the fact that we keep a one-way coupling scheme, results are not expected to be in perfect agreement with the RANS method applied in an independent manner, partly for the same reasons that made the DD results differ from those of the standalone RANS simulation.
 Thus, the method presented below is only applicable to cases where the viscous and turbulent effects do not perturb the far field flow in a significant way.
 Otherwise, stability issues should be expected at the BCs with a difficulty to drive the complementary values (and the turbulent eddy viscosity) to zero.
-We guess that issues of this type led \textcite{zhang_multi-model_2018} to consider transition zones at the boundaries of the inner domain.
+We hypothesise that issues of this type led \textcite{zhang_multi-model_2018} to consider transition zones at the boundaries of the inner domain.